 Now that you have been reading so much cursive from the past, you may want to know that deciphering very old handwriting from historical documents is actually a paying career, called “paleography” (sometimes spelled “palæography”).
 Working with handwritten historical documents (like the ones in this chapter) is what paleographers do.
 Professional paleographers often have to read documents in a wide variety of cursive and other styles, most of which are even harder to figure out than anything in this book.
 Here, you can get a taste of what it’s like to work on historical documents as a career, by reading one woman’s description of her experiences working with old documents relating to former US President Theodore Roosevelt.

 Getting some experience with the historical documents on this site has probably improved your skill at reading any cursive handwriting that you are ever likely to see.
 To make sure that you can read even really difficult and badly done present-day cursive writing, you may want to visit another page of this website — the page “Can You Read This?” — and spend time with some of the more difficult handwriting samples we have placed there, to get used to some of the ways that cursive handwriting can look when it is not as carefully done as the samples that you have been reading so far.

 If old documents interest you, take a look at the British Museum’s National Archives free how-to course for beginning paleographers.
-The site even includes a video game to test your skills — can you save an innocent woman’s life by correctly reading the words of documents from long ago?

 Let’s wrap up this page with a few handwriting history facts that you can use to amaze your friends and family: